Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: Introduction

 \section{Introduction}

 Heavy-ion collisions provide access to the QCD phase diagram over a broad range of temperatures and baryon chemical potentials.
-In particular, they allow us to study matter under conditions similar to those microseconds after the Big Bang~\cite{Elfner:2022iae}.
-Over the last decades, a vast amount of evidence for the formation of a deconfined, fluid-like quark-gluon plasma has accumulated, based on the characteristic signatures such a phase leaves on the final state particle distributions~\cite{Gyulassy:2004vg,Muller2012}.
+In particular, they allow us to study matter under conditions similar to those microseconds after the big bang~\cite{Elfner:2022iae}.
+In recent decades, a vast amount of evidence for the formation of a deconfined, fluid-like quark-gluon plasma has accumulated, based on the characteristic signatures such a phase leaves on the final state particle distributions~\cite{Gyulassy:2004vg,Muller2012}.

 One of these imprints is anisotropic flow, which emerges because the initially anisotropic collision region creates a pressure gradient that pushes the resulting particles outward anisotropically.
 The initial-state spatial anisotropies are quantified by the eccentricities $\varepsilon_n$, while the final-state momentum anisotropies are typically characterized by the Fourier coefficients $v_n$ of the azimuthal particle distribution